African Wildlife – Discovering MARA

 Covering an area of over 500 square kilometers, the Mara Triangle is the home to seasonal marshes, open plains, and gallery forest habitats, providing a suitable home for a great diversity of mammals and birds.
 In other words, this is Angama Mara’s wonderland.

 The Wildlife Safari

-This question is often asked, ‘When is the best time to visit the African Wildlife of Mara?’
-To be frank, there’s not just one correct answer, as safari travelers traveling to the Mara are assured of astonishing, breathtaking and abundant wildlife sightings all the year round.
+This question is often asked, ‘When is the best time to visit the African Wildlife Adventure of Mara?’
+To be frank, there’s not just one correct answer, as safari travelers traveling to the Mara assure of astonishing, breathtaking, and abundant wildlife sightings all year round.